-Within a community emergency service delivery system where lifeguards and lifesavers are intended to operate automated external defibrillators, they must receive training in the use of the machine as well as the associated issues related to outcomes, stress and grief.
+Within a community emergency service delivery system where lifeguards and lifesavers are intended to operate automated external defibrillators, they must receive training in the use of the machine.

 Since the mid 1980s many lifesaving standard-setting agencies have endorsed and promoted the consensus that a strong community wide “system” for emergency cardiac care improves outcomes.
 The system has been referred to as the “chain of survival” and involves four mutually dependent components:

 - Early access to emergency care

 The American Heart Association (AHA) and the Heart and Stroke Foundation of Canada (HSFC) have found that AED’s are most effective when used by trained individuals.
 All emergency personnel should be permitted to operate an appropriately maintained defibrillator if their professional activities require that they respond to persons experiencing cardiac arrest.
 “The Public Access (PAD) trial demonstrated a doubling of survival rates in plublic places where defibrillators are placed and lay volunteers are trained to use the defibrillators.”